tholden/dynareOBC/ReadMe.txt

 * For controlling IRFs
     * SlowIRFs
-      Calculates a more accurate approximation to expected IRFs using Monte-Carlo simulation.
+      Calculates a more accurate approximation to (mean) expected IRFs using Monte-Carlo simulation.
+Without this option, DynareOBC calculates (mean) expected IRFs via cubature (unless this is also disabled).
+We advise that SlowIRFs or MedianIRFs are always used for IRFs in final paper versions.
+    * MedianIRFs
-      Without this option, DynareOBC calculates expected IRFs via cubature (unless this is also disabled).
-We advise that SlowIRFs is always used for IRFs in final paper versions.
+      Calculates median IRFs using Monte-Carlo simulation, rather than mean IRFs.
+Without this option, DynareOBC calculates (mean) expected IRFs via cubature (unless this is also disabled).
+We advise that SlowIRFs or MedianIRFs are always used for IRFs in final paper versions.
+Note that due to the non-linearity of the median, the level of median IRFs is somewhat artificial, so the resulting IRFs may appear to violate the bound.
+Thus, we recommend the use of IRFsAroundZero with the MedianIRFs option.
     * IRFsAroundZero
-      By default, IRFs are centred around the risky steady state without the SlowIRFs option, or around the approximate mean with it.
+      By default, IRFs are centred around the risky steady state without the SlowIRFs or MedianIRFs options, around the approximate mean with the SlowIRFs option, or around the approximate median with the MedianIRFs option.
 This option instead centres IRFs around 0.
     * ShockScale=FLOAT (default: 1)
       Scale of shocks for IRFs.
 This allows the calculation of IRFs to shocks larger or smaller than one standard deviation.